 For people using screen readers each page has a link that says "Skip to navigation".
 Following this link will skip over the page header and go to the main site navigation menu.
 The page header is repeated on every page so this avoids hearing it again and again.

-Help with downloading documents and files
+Downloading documents and files

-Some documents are published in more than one format.
 Web pages are made available in HTML where feasible.